 As you look forward to your children’s future, what are the primary addictions that predictably could compromise your child’s future happiness and success?
 Is your child overweight?
 Eating unhealthy or not exercising?
 It’s not as if there is a mystery here.
 The research is starting to accumulate and we now know that there are a handful of highly addictive experiences that could quite literally squash your child’s future joy and destroy their chances for a fulfilling life.

 What are they?
 Excessive TV watching, excess sweet and simple carbohydrates, excessive video games especially violent games, cigarette smoking, excess alcohol use.
 Some of you may note that I did not put drug use on the list.
 I do this for several reasons.

 First of all, few of you model using drugs as a household activity.
 In essence, if you are reading this article, you are likely already saying no to drugs.
 More importantly, the list noted above represents a much more practical and real-life risk to your child’s future.

 In many ways, it’s easy to avoid paying attention to the things that are right in your face.
 Because the consequences are often so delayed from the time that we make a choice.
 On the other hand, you might wonder why I have included some of these items such as excessive TV watching.
 As you continue listening, you’ll find out my rationale for this and why it’s important to pay attention to what the research is suggesting, and what you can easily do about this now.

-In almost every threat that I discuss, you’ll notice that the consequences to today’s choice occur at some future point.
+In almost every threat that I discuss, you’ll notice that the consequences of today’s choice occur at some future point.
 In other words, the consequence is not always in fact rarely evident at the time that we make a choice.
 That’s why your self-discipline is so important here.